 Policy on directors and Key Managerial Personnel appointment and remuneration and otherdetails

-The Company's policy on Directors and Key Managerial Personnel appointment andremuneration and other matters provided in Section 178(3) of the Act has been disclosed inthe corporate governance report.
+The Company's policy on directors and Key Managerial Personnel appointment andremuneration and other matters provided in Section 178(3) of the Act has been disclosed inthe corporate governance report.

 Whistle blower policy

 The Company has established a vigil mechanism/framed a whistle blower policy.
 Thepolicy enables the employees and other stakeholders to report to the management instancesof unethical behaviour actual or suspected fraud or violation of the Company's code ofconduct or ethics policy.
-This policy is reviewed annually by the Audit Committee to checkthe effectiveness of the policy.
-No personnel has been denied access to the AuditCommittee.
+The policy is reviewed annually by the Audit Committee to checkthe effectiveness of the policy.
+No personnel have been denied access to the AuditCommittee.
 The provisions of this policy are in line with the provisions of Section 177(9) of Companies Act 2013.
 The policy is available on the website of the company at :http://hexaware.com/investors/

-The Board of Directors at its meeting held on February 8 2018 haveappointed BSR & Co.
-LLP Chartered Accountants Mumbai ("BSR & Co.
-LLP") with Registration no.101248W/W-100022 as Statutory Auditors for a period of 5 years to holdoffice till the conclusion of 30th Annual General Meeting which was confirmed by the members at the 25thAnnual General Meeting held on May 03 2018.
+The Board of Directors of the Company at its meeting held on February 8 2018 haveappointed BSR & Co.
+LLP Chartered Accountants Mumbai with Registration no.101248W/W-100022 as Statutory Auditors.
+There appointment was confirmed by the members inthe 25th Annual General Meeting held on May 03 2018 for a period of 5 years to holdoffice till the conclusion of 30th Annual General Meeting.

 Vide notification dated May 7 2018 issued by Ministry of Corporate Affairs therequirement of seeking ratification of appointment of statutory auditors by members ateach AGM has been done away with.
-Accordingly no such item has been considered in noticeof the 26th AGM.
+Accordingly no such item has been considered in noticeof the 27th AGM.

-Internal Audit for the year ended December 31 2018 was done by PricewaterhousecoopersPrivate Limited and Internal Audit report in accordance with internal audit program forthe year was placed before the Audit Committee.
+Internal Audit for the year ended 31st December 2019 was done byPricewaterhousecoopers Private Limited and Internal Audit report at periodic intervalswere placed before the Audit Committee.

 M/s.
 Makarand M Joshi & Co.
-Practising Company Secretary was appointed to conductthe Secretarial Audit of the Company for the year ended December 31 2018 as per theprovisions of Section 204 of the Companies Act 2013 read with rules made thereunder.
-TheSecretarial Audit report for the year ended December 31 2018 is annexed to Board'sreport as Annexure 3.
-There are no qualifications reservations or adverse remarks made bySecretarial Auditor in his report except one remark regarding delay by one day infiling Statements of Investor Grievances under regulation 13 of Listing Regulations.
+Practising Company Secretary was appointed to conductthe Secretarial Audit of the Company for the year ended 31st December 2019 as per theprovisions of Section 204 of the Companies Act 2013 read with rules made thereunder.
+TheSecretarial Audit report for the year ended 31st December 2019 is annexed to Board'sreport as Annexure 3.
+There are no qualifications reservations adverse remarksmade by Secretarial Auditor in his report except one remark regarding delay by one day infiling Statements of Investor Grievances under regulation 13 of Listing Regulations.